Rituals for Nervous System Regulation: A Practical Guide with Casper Ter Kuile

 Make rest a Sabbath, not a productivity hack

-The critical reframe: Sabbath is not primarily “rest so you can become more productive later.”
-Casper says that is almost the opposite of the Sabbath spirit.
-Sabbath is a time of beauty, delight, embodiment, connection, and enoughness — not a pit stop for better output.8
+The critical reframe: "rest so you can become more productive later" is almost the opposite of the Sabbath spirit.
+Casper describes Sabbath as a time of beauty, delight, embodiment, connection, and enoughness.
+Not a pit stop for better output.

 If your nervous system is organized around endless completion, use this Sabbath design:

-6. Share it if possible.
-Casper notes that imagining or joining others in the same practice can make the threshold less lonely and less strange.8
+- Share it if possible.
+Casper notes that imagining or joining others in the same practice can make the threshold less lonely and less strange.

 This is not an argument to ignore real responsibilities.
 It is a way to stop making aliveness conditional on an empty inbox.
-For additional NSM support, pair Sabbath practice with basic regulation from Reset Your Nervous System.
+For additional Nervous System Mastery support, pair Sabbath practice with basic regulation from Reset Your Nervous System.

 Build committed containers for vulnerability and integration

-Ritual becomes more powerful — and safer — when it is held by trustworthy relationships.
-Casper describes a monthly “confession group” with four friends: they ate Thai food, then each person confessed something they were not proud of from the previous month and shared spiritual practice such as silence, song, or laying on of hands.9
+Ritual becomes more powerful, and safer, when it is held by trustworthy relationships.
+Casper describes a monthly "confession group" with four friends: they ate Thai food, then each person confessed something they were not proud of from the previous month.
+They shared spiritual practice: silence, song, laying on of hands.

-His larger diagnosis is sharp: modern culture has abundant content, but fewer containers of commitment — places where people reliably show up at the same time, with the same people, for honesty, listening, and mutual care.9
+His larger diagnosis is sharp: modern culture has abundant content, but fewer containers of commitment.
+Places where people reliably show up at the same time, with the same people, for honesty, listening, and mutual care.

 For nervous-system work, that distinction matters.
 Content can educate you.
 A container can help your body learn that truth does not automatically lead to exile.